kenken64/NUSISS-DevOpsEng/workshop/workshop5.md

 12. Launch your browser and try accessing the app http://```<aws ec2 slave server public DNS>```

-13. Remember to register a docker hub before logging to docker hub via the CLI
+13. Remember to register a docker hub account & verify your email before logging to docker hub via the CLI

 ```
 $ sudo apt install gnupg2 pass